-NOTICE OF DECISION

-PARTY

-PROCEDURAL BACKGROUND

-On 2019, the Department of Social Services (the "Department") sen (the "Appellant"), a Notice of Action ("NOA") approving her for \$16.00 in Supplemental Nutrition Assistance Program ("SNAP") benefits effective 2019.
-On 2019, the Appellant requested an administrative hearing to contest the amount of SNAP benefits.
-On2019, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling the administrative hearing for 2019.
+2021 SIGNATURE CONFIRMATION Request # 172610 NOTICE OF DECISION PARTY PROCEDURAL BACKGROUND , 2021, the Department of Social Services (the "Department") sent (the "Appellant"), a Notice of Action ("NOA") denying her Supplemental Nutrition Assistance Program ("SNAP") benefits effective 2021.
+2021, the Appellant requested an administrative hearing to contest the denial of her SNAP benefits.
+2021, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling the administrative hearing for 2021.
+2021, the Appellant withdrew her request for the administrative hearing.
+On 2021, the Appellant's Authorized Representative ("AREP") rescinded the Appellant's withdrawal of the hearing. , 2021, OLCRAH issued a notice rescheduling the administrative hearing for , 2021.